OpenTechSchool/blog.opentechschool.org/_posts/2013-04-29-new-learners-meetup-format.md

 The new format we will try:
 1. Welcome and introduction to coaches - what can you help someone with?
-2. 15 minute scheduled talk.
-The talks are aimed so that everyone can get something out of it, no matter what their level of experience or programming language.
+2. 15 minute scheduled talk - the talks are aimed so that everyone can get something out of it, no matter what their level of experience or programming language.
 3. A "mini barcamp" - anyone can propose a topic they want to discuss or get help with and we organise ourselves into discussion groups or pairs.
 At the end we get together as a group and summarised what we discussed.